NEONScience/NEON-Data-Skills/tutorials/R/NEON-API/NEON-API-How-To.md

     ##
     ## $data$locationProperties
     ##                             locationPropertyName locationPropertyValue
-    ## 1             Value for Reference Point Position                    B2
+    ## 1                            Value for Plot type           distributed
-    ## 2                      Value for Plot dimensions           500m x 500m
+    ## 2                         Value for Plot subtype              birdGrid
-    ## 3                Value for Subtype Specification            ninePoints
+    ## 3                              Value for Plot ID              WOOD_013
-    ## 4                         Value for Plot subtype              birdGrid
+    ## 4                      Value for Plot dimensions           500m x 500m
-    ## 5                            Value for Plot type           distributed
+    ## 5                Value for Subtype Specification            ninePoints
-    ## 6  Value for National Land Cover Database (2001)   grasslandHerbaceous
+    ## 6                            Value for Plot size                250000
-    ## 7                      Value for Soil type order             Mollisols
+    ## 7             Value for Reference Point Position                    B2
-    ## 8                            Value for Plot size                250000
+    ## 8                      Value for Soil type order             Mollisols
-    ## 9                              Value for Plot ID              WOOD_013
+    ## 9  Value for National Land Cover Database (2001)   grasslandHerbaceous
-    ## 10                      Value for State province                    ND
+    ## 10                      Value for Geodetic datum                 WGS84
-    ## 11                             Value for Country          unitedStates
+    ## 11                      Value for Slope gradient                  2.83
-    ## 12    Value for Positional dilution of precision                   2.4
+    ## 12                             Value for Country          unitedStates
-    ## 13    Value for Horizontal dilution of precision                     1
+    ## 13                   Value for Minimum elevation                569.79
-    ## 14              Value for Coordinate uncertainty                  0.28
+    ## 14                   Value for Maximum elevation                579.31
-    ## 15               Value for Elevation uncertainty                  0.48
+    ## 15                              Value for County              Stutsman
-    ## 16                   Value for Minimum elevation                569.79
+    ## 16                      Value for State province                    ND
-    ## 17                              Value for County              Stutsman
+    ## 17               Value for Elevation uncertainty                  0.48
-    ## 18                   Value for Coordinate source            GeoXH 6000
+    ## 18                            Value for UTM Zone                   14N
-    ## 19                            Value for UTM Zone                   14N
+    ## 19                        Value for Slope aspect                238.91
-    ## 20                  Value for Filtered positions                   121
+    ## 20              Value for Coordinate uncertainty                  0.28
-    ## 21                   Value for Maximum elevation                579.31
+    ## 21                   Value for Coordinate source            GeoXH 6000
-    ## 22                      Value for Geodetic datum                 WGS84
+    ## 22    Value for Positional dilution of precision                   2.4
-    ## 23                        Value for Slope aspect                238.91
+    ## 23                  Value for Filtered positions                   121
-    ## 24                      Value for Slope gradient                  2.83
+    ## 24    Value for Horizontal dilution of precision                     1

-Note spatial information under `$data` and under `$data$locationProperties`.
+Note spatial information under `$data$[nameOfCorrdinate]` and under `$data$locationProperties`.
 Also note `$data$locationChildren`: these are the finer scale locations that can be used to calculate precise spatial data for bird observations.

 For convenience, we'll use the `geoNEON` package to make the calculations.
 First we'll use `def.extr.geo.os()` to get the additional spatial information